Trøndelag Commuter Rail: History

 From June 2001, NSB introduced additional rush-hour trains between Trondheim and Steinkjer, giving a half-hour headway.
 From 22 September 2002, NSB and the Public Transportation Authority in Jämtlands County started a cooperation that involved two daily round trips with a Class 92 trains between Trondheim and Östersund in Sweden.
 The trains were staffed by NSB on the Norwegian side of the border, and by BK Tåg staff on the Swedish side, after the latter had won a public service obligation contract with the Swedish authority.
 From 16 June 2003, NSB reintroduced commuter trains between Trondheim and Oppdal.
 From 1 January 2004, the commuter rail service was reorganized.
 The brand Trønderbanen was abandoned and the administration was assimilated into the functional departments and partially moved to Oslo.
 In 2005 and 2006, the Class 92 trains were renovated and received a new exterior and interior color.
 On 8 January 2007, Lademoen/Nedre Elvehavn Station in Trondheim opened.
 Previously, the former station known as Lademoen was renamed Lilleby so the new station serving Nedre Elvehavn could be named Lademoen.
 The name-change caused protests from historians and the municipal committee responsible for naming.
 The 4.4 km long Gevingåsen Tunnel opened on 15 August 2011, shortening travel time between Hommelvik and Værnes by five minutes.
 It also allows the number of trains on the line between Trondheim and Stjørdal to increase to eight trains per hour (both directions combined), which will free up sufficient capacity to allow additional commuter trains to run to Stjørdal.

 The Sykehuset Levanger Station was closed in 2011 for formal technical reasons.
 The station was located in a curve and within the signaling area of Levanger Station (600 m distance).
 Because of the adjacent Levanger Hospital, the station was one of the busiest on the system, with 90,000 annual riders.
 As compensation, a new pedestrian and bicycle path was constructed from Levanger Station to the hospital.

 From 2020

 Norske Tog purchased new rolling stock from Stadler to service the line from 2021 together with the class 93s.
 These new Stadler FLIRTS are bi-modal electric and diesel or hybrid trains, with a small extra carriage in the middle of the train for diesel motors.
 The trains run on electric power where there are wires, and on diesel-electric power northwards until electrification, scheduled to start in 2020, is complete.

 From the summer of 2020 SJ is operator of all trains.

+Driver’s cab documentation

+Cab ride recordings on the Trøndelag commuter rail network show local operations around Trondheim, including station stops and winter conditions.
+Overview: